ncbi/vadr/documentation/advbuild.md

    reference positions `5466..5537` in RSV A and `5410..5469` in RSV
    B.

- * M2-2 protein start codon at reference positions `8165..8167`
+ * M2-2 protein start codon at reference positions `8165..8167` in RSV
+   A.

 And further we've observed that: